It is essential to provide a solid and level base for "ANY

 The completed base should now be level and

-base is level from each corner, and also measure the diagonals to
+the base is level from each corner, and also measure the

-finally check the base is square.
-Brush off any excess dry sand/cement
+diagonals to finally check the base is square.
+Brush off any

 Tanalised Bearers Base